alexiamcdonald/metaprogramming/slides/used.md

 ## Where is metaprogramming used?

 - `config/initializers`
+- Routes
 - Rake tasks
 - Rails generate*

-  *Senior you know I'm right coz it's code that totally writes code
+  *You know I'm right coz it's code that totally writes code